-It is expressly agreed and understood that the total amount to be paid by the City under this Agreement shall not exceed \$54,000.00.
+It is expressly agreed and understood that the total amount to be paid by the City under this Agreement shall not exceed \$125,000.00.
+Reimbursements for the payment of eligible expenses shall be made against the line item budget specified in Exhibit F herein and in accordance with performance indicators as described above in II - Term and Time of Performance.
+Expenses for Grant Participation # B-18-MC-12-0005 general administration, if any, shall also be paid against the line item budget specified in Exhibit F and in accordance with performance.
 Payments may be contingent upon certification of the Participant's financial management system in accordance with the standards specified in 24 CFR 84.21.